COVID-19 pandemic in Pakistan: Balochistan

 The Balochistan Government constituted a 14-member technical committee in late January to tackle the outbreak.
 All schools have been closed until 31 March.
 Balochistan Minister Sardar Yar Mohammad Rind stated that "action will be taken against schools that do not comply with the decision".
 Matric exams have also been postponed.
 The province like others also requested for the army to be deployed.

 On 24 March, the Balochistan government imposed a complete lockdown in the entire province until 7 April.
 It included a complete ban on public getting out of their homes, all kinds of social and religious gatherings or any public or private event.
 All public and private offices were ordered closed.
-Exemptions included essential services such as personnel of hospitals, laboratories and medical stores, law enforcement agencies, people in need of urgent medical care with one attendant, one person per family going out to buy grocery and medicines within the vicinity of their residence and burials of people that had passed away.
+Exemptions included essential services such as personnel of hospitals, laboratories and medical stores, law enforcement agencies, people in need of urgent medical care with one attendant, one person per family going out to buy grocery and medicines within the vicinity of their residence and burials of people that had died.
 Only one person was allowed to travel in a private vehicle.
 Media personnel authorised by concerned media houses and newspaper hawkers were allowed to move freely as well.
 Public and private telecom companies, essential staff of banks with limited public dealing, defence-related manufacturing industries, food items manufacturing industries and distribution offices, grocery shops, petrol pumps and auto workshops and welfare organisations providing services were given permission to operate.
 Similar to Gilgit-Baltistan and Islamad, Section 144 was also enforced.
 A state of emergency was imposed in five districts which bordered Iran on 24 March.

 Fumigation was carried out across the entire central jail of Quetta on 30 March, while spray pumps and disinfectants were distributed to 10 districts of the province.
 On 31 March, the provincial government released Rs 500 million for upgrading, rehabilitation & establishment of quarantine centres in the areas of Quetta, Chaman, Taftan & other areas of Balochistan.

 Starting from 2 April, the lockdown in the province was extended until 14 April as per directions by the federal government.
 On 7 April, the provincial government increased the lockdown period by adding another week, making it last until 21 April.
 Provincial Finance Minister, Zahoor Buledi announced on 8 April that a tax relief of Rs 1.5 billion would be given during the lockdown.